ianfawcus/python-dev-sam-app/README.md

 # python-dev-sam-app

-Demo repo to illustrate how to organise a Python project for deployment as Lambda functions using AWS SAM
+Demo repo to illustrate how to organise a Python project for deployment as Lambda functions as Docker containers using AWS SAM

 The code is built on boilerplate code for a "hello world" API provided by AWS for learning SAM